Find Affordable College Courses

 Top 10 Best Allied Health Professions Associate Degree Schools

-Full Allied Health Professions at Madison Area Technical College Report
+Read full report on Allied Health Professions at Madison Area Technical College

 You’ll join some of the best and brightest minds around you if you attend Chippewa Valley Technical College.
 The school came in at #2 on this year’s Best Value Allied Health Professions Associate Degree Schools in Wisconsin list.
-Located in the small city of Eau Claire, CVTC is a public school with a medium-sized student population.
+Located in the small city of Eau Claire, CVTC is a public school with a moderately-sized student population.

 In-state tuition fees for undergraduate students at CVTC are $4,568 per year.
 Allied Health majors at CVTC take out an average of $23,826 in student loans while working on their Associate Degree.